jadc/notes/bio/2035ib/unit2.md

 It occurs within the ~~matrix of the mitochondria~~.

+It is run ~~twice for each acetyl-CoA~~.

+The purpose of the Krebs cycle is to extract the energy from acetyl-CoA and give it to electron carrier molecules to give to the electron transport chain.

 * The $\textrm{NADH}+\textrm{H}^+$ from glycolysis ~~cannot enter the mitochondria~~ directly.
   * However, the $2\textrm{e}^-$ and $2\textrm{H}^+$ can ~~enter as $\textrm{FADH}_2$~~.
 * ~~Acetyl-CoA is oxidized~~ and therefore reduces $\textrm{NAD}^+$ and $\textrm{FAD}^+$ into ~~$\textrm{NADH}+\textrm{H}^+$ and $\textrm{FADH}_2$~~